 This time also signifies the end of the harvest season and a brief period of rest before the rains come.

 A great deal of work goes into the preparations for the New Year.
 Sparkling stars and streamers are sold at the market in the days leading up to the three-day holiday.
 And a lot of sugar cane stalks are mashed to create that sweet, traditional sugar cane juice.

 The first day of the Khmer New Year is called Moha Songkran.
 On this day, one of seven angels is assigned to protect the country for the year.
-Since the New Year began on a Sunday, the world will be protected by the angel Tungsa Tevy this year.
+Since the New Year began on a Sunday when I was there (in 2019), the world would be protected by the angel Tungsa Tevy all year long.

 She was expected to arrive in Cambodia at 3:12 pm on Sunday, so all houses were cleaned by this time in anticipation of the new guest.
 Tables heaped with offerings were placed outside of homes with fig fruit featured in the center, since this angel’s favorite food is fig.

-Outside of our Airbnb, a table appeared heaped with offerings at 3:00 pm.
+Outside of our rented apartment in Siem Reap, a table appeared in the communal space heaped with offerings at 3:00 pm.
 And then the party began.
 Our hosts invited us to join and we danced, dodged talcum powder and water fights, clapped at the enthusiastic karaoke performances, and ate huge bowls of traditional stew.

-We were even presented with traditional attire to wear and I think we pretty much rocked it.
+We were even presented with traditional Cambodian New Year attire to wear – and I think we pretty much rocked it.

 The crispy rice balls bursting with palm sugar were my favorite for eating, but it was much more fun to watch the preparation of banh chav (crepes) as the light egg pancakes were stuffed full of minced pork and topped with vegetables straight from the market.

 Down on the always lively Pub Street, things had a much more raucous feel.
 It was clear that the water-fight situation had escalated from this…